Solving quantum rotor model with different Monte Carlo techniques: Discussion

-The fundamentals of these questions go way beyond the simple $(2+1)$D Wilson-Fisher O(2) fixed point, but the successful solution of these questions heavily relies on the design of more efficient Monte Carlo update schemes on the quantum rotor or O(2) degree of freedoms in the $(2+1)$D configuration space of the aforementioned problem.
-In the presence of the fermion determinant, one can perform the traditional determinantal quantum Monte Carlo method with local update of the O(2) rotors for small the medium system sizes, then with the available self-learning scheme~\cite{JWLiu2017,XYXuSelf2017}, an effective model with non-local interactions among the rotors can be obtained which serves as the low-energy description of the fermion-boson coupled systems.
-Then the methods tested in this paper, in particular the hybrid Monte Carlo with Fourier acceleration scheme, can be readily employed the perform global update for such effective model, which will certainly reduce the autocorrelation time compared with the simulation of the original model and consequently reduce the actual CPU hours spent in achieving the same level of numerical accuracy of the physical observables.
-The systematic test of the these approach is currently undergoing.
+Moreover, although the fundamentalness of these questions go way beyond the simple $(2+1)$d Wilson-Fisher O(2) fixed point, but the successful solution of these questions heavily relies on the design of more efficient Monte Carlo update schemes on the quantum rotor or O(2) degree of freedoms in the $(2+1)$d configuration space of the aforementioned problem.
+In the presence of the fermion determinant, one can perform the traditional determinantal quantum Monte Carlo method with local update of the O(2) rotors for small the medium system sizes, then with the available self-learning and neural network schemes~\cite{JWLiu2017,XYXuSelf2017,HYLu2021}, an effective model with non-local interactions among the rotors can be obtained which serves as the low-energy description of the fermion-boson coupled systems.
+Then the methods tested in this paper, in particular the hybrid Monte Carlo with Fourier acceleration scheme, can be readily employed the perform global update for such effective model, which will certainly reduce the autocorrelation time compared with the simulation of the original model and consequently reduce the actual CPU hours spent in achieving the same level of numerical accuracy of the physical observables. \pay{Recent progress in the Holstein-type problems, where fermions and phonons (bosons) are strongly coupled in 2d and 3d lattices with long-range interactions with FA scheme, has been shown to be successful in revealing various charge-density-wave and superconductivity transitions~\cite{Batrouni2019,Bradley2021}.}